CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/set-proof-api.md

 setProofApi("https://apis.matic.network/");
 ```

 👉 We recommend to host the proof API by yourself which will give you better performance.
-The default api provided by Polygon might have performance issue as it is being used by multiple people.
+The default api provided by Candle might have performance issue as it is being used by multiple people.

 Here is proof api repo link - [https://github.com/maticnetwork/proof-generation-api](https://github.com/maticnetwork/proof-generation-api)